Unusual Options Activity Insight: Tilray | Benzinga

 Unusual Options Activity Insight: Tilray

-Tilray (NASDAQ:TLRY) shares experienced unusual options activity on Friday.
-The stock price moved down to $16.12 following the option alert.
+Shares of Tilray (NASDAQ:TLRY) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $15.39.

 - Sentiment: BULLISH